 Wrongful Death Attorney in Philadelphia, PA and Marlton, NJ

 If your loved one has died due to someone else’s negligence, contact a Philadelphia wrongful death attorney at Kane & Silverman for a free consultation.
 We have offices in Philadelphia, Pennsylvania and Marlton, New Jersey where you can speak with one of our attorneys.
-Please do not hesitate to call us at 215-232-1000 or fill out our contact form online.
+Please do not hesitate to call or text us at 215-232-1000 or fill out our contact form online.
 We are here to help as you go through this difficult time.